kingpin2k/tidy/CodeBook.md

----
-title: "Code Book"
-output: html_document
----
+#Code Book

-### Analysis of the Human Activity Recognition Data
+## Analysis of the Human Activity Recognition Data
 * We read in all of the test and training data.
 * We joined the subject and activity data to their respective data frames.
 * We applied the labels from the activity labels file